wix/Detox/docs/Guide.Jest.md

 There are some things you should notice:

-- Don't worry about mocks being used, detox works on the compiled version of your app.
+- Don't worry about mocks being used, Detox works on the compiled version of your app.
 - Detox exposes it's primitives (`expect`, `device`, ...) globally, it will override Jest's global `expect` object.

 ## How to run unit test and E2E tests in the same project